 It’s time to explore La Perouse Bay

 A gravel parking lot marks the end of the road and the beginning of an off-the-beaten-path adventure exploring La Perouse Bay.
 It’s also the spot where the first European stepped onto Maui.

 When French naval officer, Jean-Francois de Galaup Comte de Laperouse, set foot here, four villages dotted the tropical landscape along the slopes of Haleakala volcano.
 In 1790, Haleakala erupted, destroying the villages and covering the area in a’a lava.

 After exiting the car, Sally and I stand at the edge of the parking lot to watch surfers and paddleboarders negotiate the waves.
 When parking at La Perouse Bay, lock your vehicle and hide all valuables.
 Better yet, leave the valuables back at your hotel.

-A trail leads through the lava, evidence of Maui’s most recent volcanic activity, scientists estimate it flowed sometime between 1480 and 1600 AD.
+A trail leads through the lava, evidence of Maui’s most recent volcanic activity.
 Part of the historical King’s Highway (or Hopaili Trail), this path once circumnavigated Maui.
 It’s a fine place to photograph wave action as the wild Pacific powers over the black rocks in La Perouse Bay.

 Although we don’t walk the entire path, the graded trail continues along the coast to a scenic point.
-Along the way, you’ll see blowholes, protected archaeological sites and beaches with good snorkeling.
+Along the way, you’ll see blowholes, protected archaeological sites and beaches.
 Yellow tape marks areas in the lava field that are off limit.